How to Legit Retire in Your 30s

 So let’s go back to your 24.
 You’ve made this decision, you know, that you want to retire early.
 I didn’t know whether that would be in your thirties, in your forties.
 What are some of those steps that you started taking, uh, in your life to, you know, make that possible?
 And the reason I’m asking because I started my financial freedom journey when I was 24 also and I made a really dramatic change in my life.
 Was it, was it a huge shift for you or what are some of the steps that you started taking?

 It really was not a huge ship and that that’s just because I think I’d always, I’d always been pretty good with money and being frugal and making those and thinking of things through the lens of is this going to make me wealthier in the future?
 And so I was already doing those kinds of things.
 But, but I think that if you’re not, you know, it really takes a mind, a mindset shift, to switch from just passively spending money as you earn it and, and not really thinking about it to intentionally focusing on what are you spending, where’s the money going, how much are you saving, were you investing the money, are you getting the best deal on your investments, are you doing all you can to maximize your tax efficiency?
 And those are all things that I really started to focus on a lot more as I realized that, you know, I’m the custodian of my own, wealth I’m the steward of my own financial future.
-So I have to start thinking about thinking about this like a wealthy person would think about it and not just like some new college graduate would earn money, spend money and not really worried about it.
+So I have to start thinking about this like a wealthy person would think about it and not just like some new college graduate would earn money, spend money, and not really worried about it.

-Uh, you know, obviously Americans spend, you know, that 70 percent of their money on housing, transportation and food.
+Uh, you know, obviously Americans spend, you know, that 70 percent of their money on housing, transportation, and food.
 Was there one of those categories, or was there a particular area in your expenses where you had to cut back more than others?
-Or was it pretty balanced from the get go?
+Or was it pretty balanced from the get-go?

 It was pretty balanced and the reason I say that is just I think when it comes to food, I’m sorry, for transportation and housing, those are really the two big ones, transportation and housing and it’s.
 It’s one of those things that you start out with whatever car you had in college, you started with whatever house or property you buy right out of college, a starter home.
 And for us it was really the choice to not upgrade our lifestyle.
 So we kept driving the Honda Civic, the Honda Accord.
 The house, we bought fresh out of college.
 We stayed in that house.
-We started thinking, you know, is a trade off between future freedom versus bigger house now.
+We started thinking, you know, is a trade-off between future freedom versus bigger house now.
 And we said, no, it’s okay.
 We’re happy in the house that we’re in.
 We can just fix it up a little bit.
-We’re happy driving the cars that we own.
+We’re happily driving the cars that we own.
 There’s nothing wrong with them.
 So for us it was focusing on education and housing costs, keeping those down, but it was more of just not inflating our lifestyle more so than trying to shrink what we were spending.
 But, but we kind of started from a good position in the beginning of not spending a huge amount of money on housing and cars.

 Were there any struggles that you went through at that time?